-The Department of Transportation has contracts with financial institutions to process titles and registrations and transmit the information through an electronic interface, provided by a separate vendor, to itself and a financial institution.
+In a voluntary program, the Department of Transportation has contracts with financial institutions to process titles and registrations and transmit the information through an electronic interface, provided by a separate vendor, to itself and a financial institution.
 The financial institution collects registration and other fees that are electronically transferred daily from the financial institution to the Trustee for deposit into the Redemption Fund.
 The vendor retains a service fee charged to registrants who use this option.